PJ64/apigw_Lambda_s3/README.md

 2. The second script requests a pre-signed URL through the Amazon API Gateway.

-Note: Make sure you set gwid to your gateway id using - gwid = '...'

-Post order

 ## Setup

 1. The following prerequisities are required for this example